8 Practical Tips To Stop Mindless Eating Forever

 • You eat mindlessly because your brain has too much on its plate! (wink!)

-Your tied-up brain doesn’t make you aware you’re shopping more food when you visit a supermarket on a hungry stomach.
-For another, the smell of fresh bake can make you buy more from a cake shop, without realizing it’s all a fragrance; they don’t bake their bread there.
+Your tied-up brain doesn’t make you aware you’re shopping for more food when you visit a supermarket on a hungry stomach.
+For another, the smell of freshly baked bread can make you buy more from a cake shop, without realizing it’s all a fragrance; they don’t bake their bread there.

 By the way, can you eat yourself happier?